colossalchicken/ink.js/documentation.md

 	    y: 0,
 	    selectable: false
     }

 <br>

 The entities are listed in an array called "layerList".
 This list shows in what order entities overlap.

-    layerList = ["cow"]
+    layerList = [ "cow" , cat ]

-> Note: The characters are listed in string format, so you can easily edit the array with variables.
+> Note: The characters can be listed as a string or variable.
+If a variable is provided, it will autlomatically be changed to a string.

 <br>

-To make the program interactive, there is a loop called forever, that repeats a set of code infinitely.
+To loop code, use the forever function that repeats a set of code infinitely.

     function forever(){

     }

->Note: to change the speed of the loop and rendering, change the `frameDelay` variable (milliseconds)

 <br>

 The mouse and keyboard have objects that show their information as well.